whosonfirst/go-whosonfirst-export/README.md

 ## Example

 Version 3.x of this package introduce major, backward-incompatible changes from earlier releases.
-That said, migragting from version 2.x to 3.x should be relatively straightforward as a the _basic_ concepts are still the same but (hopefully) simplified.
+That said, migragting from version 2.x to 3.x should be relatively straightforward as the _basic_ concepts are still the same but (hopefully) simplified.
 There are some important changes "under the hood" but the user-facing changes, while important, should be easy to update.

 _All error handling removed for the sake of brevity._